aldonline/facebook-express/README.md

 There are different levels of configuration.
 On an higher level, you can choose from a variety of pre-built, best practices integration scenarios.

+On a lower level, you have access all the necessary routines and functions to implement a variety of solutions.

 Configuration
 -------------